Neighborhood & Education Program

 - Litter Control - conduct litter cleanup trainings; provide supplies to groups to assist with litter cleanups; conduct activities to raise awareness about litter and litter laws; conduct litter index survey to assess areas with highest litter levels; direct litter information and prevention strategies to areas with highest litter levels.

-- Enviromental Education - provide information to the general public that encourages responsible actions that lead to cleaner air, water, and land
+- Environmental Education - provide information to the general public that encourages responsible actions that lead to cleaner air, water, and land.
+Observe Earth Day, a national environmental day celebrated each year on April 22, to raise awareness of local issues and to promote responsible behaviors that lead to a clean and healthy environment.

 - School Outreach - make environmental presentations to Caddo Parish school classrooms/clubs; organize litter cleanups; hold events promoting a litter free city; and help students understand the connection between their actions and their environment.